SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 To be clear, Seeking Alpha offers 2 paid subscription products:

 - Seeking Alpha Premium–This service is for investors who want to research their own stocks, check on the rating of their stocks, and have access to ALL of research and reports on the Seeking Alpha platform.
+The service is currently priced at $239 a year, but there is a $50 off coupon if you click the link at the bottom of this page.
 This review focuses on this Seeking Alpha Premium product.

 - Most significantly, one of their August 2022 picks was just acquired and that resulted in a 57% gain in just 6 months!